 Click the Secure another domain button.
-The Enter domain window appears.
+The domain entry window appears.

-- If you have your own TLS certificates and private keys, click the I want to bring my own certificate and private key link, and follow the guide to uploading and deploying your own certificates instead of this one.
+- If you have your own TLS certificates and private keys, click the Upload my own private key and certificate link and then follow the guide to uploading and deploying your own certificates instead of this one.
 Otherwise, continue with the remaining steps.

 - In the Domain name field, enter an apex domain (e.g.,